River closures, restrictions and lock closures affecting boaters on the River Thames.

 - If you are running low on essential supplies or have other safety concerns and are not able to vacate your boat safely, treat this as an emergency and dial 999 to ask for evacuation.

 - Those in hire boats: if you are advised to stop navigating, you should stop immediately and contact your hire boat operator and follow their instructions.

 Please remember your life is more important than your boat

-The Environment Agency are not an emergency service and are not able to carry out search and rescue, or provide supplies to stranded boats.
+The Environment Agency does not provide emergency services and is not able to carry out search and rescue, or provide supplies to stranded boats.